Is Europe LGBTQIA+ friendly?

 Depending on the country you travel to, and the regions within that country, you'll generally find societal attitudes to be positive, welcoming, and friendly, particularly in the larger capital cities such as Vienna, Prague, Berlin, and Paris.
 This means that public displays of affection between same-sex couples are no longer necessarily frowned upon.
 However, a certain degree of caution should always be exercised when travelling to more remote parts of each European country, especially if there's a heavy religious presence, as there's a risk some rural areas could be more conservative and not as accepting.
 If that is the case, it's best to be mindful when moving around.

 What are the best European countries to visit if you're a part of the LGBTQIA+ community?

 According to a recent study conducted by ILGA-Europe (an LGBTQIA+ advocacy group), these are the 10 most LGBTQIA+ friendly countries in Europe:

 Please note, this is by no means an exhaustive list and there are plenty of other countries where travel for members of the LGBTQIA+ community is perfectly safe.

-What are some of the European countries I should avoid as an LGBTQIA+ traveler?
+What are some of the European countries I should avoid as an LGBTQIA+ traveller?

-It's important to remember that while most European countries are working towards a safe and inclusive environment for every traveler, there are some countries that still hold traditional, religious beliefs where same-sex relationships may be recognized but not legalized or where public displays of affection are met with negativity and hostility at times.
+It's important to remember that while most European countries are working towards a safe and inclusive environment for every traveller, there are some countries that still hold traditional, religious beliefs where same-sex relationships may be recognised but not legalised or where public displays of affection are met with negativity and hostility at times.
 A degree of caution should be undertaken if you're travelling to the below European countries if you're a member of the LGBTQIA+ community: